-I am an Assistant Professor in the Amsterdam Emotional Memory Lab at the Department of Clinical Psychology.
-As a cognitive neuroscientist with a background in clinical psychology I investigate brain mechanisms underlying the plasticity of emotional memory.
-Specifically, by combining behavioural experimentation with functional Magnetic Resonance Imaging (fMRI) I seek to gain fundamental insights into the evolution of autobiographical memory over time, as well as into procedures that target maladaptive processes underlying traumatic memories.
-In general, I am interested in how cognitive neuroscience can improve mental health care, by informing psychological treatment development and by increasing awareness of the neural processes involved in affective disorders.
+I am an Assistant Professor in the Amsterdam Emotional Memory Lab at the Department of Clinical Psychology with a background in cognitive neuroscience.
+In my research, I combine behavioural experimentation with psychophysiological assessments and functional Magnetic Resonance Imaging (fMRI) to gain insights into the plasticity of emotional memory.
+In general, I am interested in how cognitive neuroscience can improve mental health care by informing psychological treatment development.

 Currently, I am focusing on 1) the role of olfaction in intrusive memories of (analogue) trauma, 2) emotional memory in a network perspective of mental health disorders, and 3) affective updating of episodic memories as the result of experimental manipulations and therapeutic interventions.
 I have been awarded a NWO Veni grant for my project "In search of the affective engram of autobiographical memory", and the L'Oreal-UNESCO For Women in Science Fellowship 2023, allowing me to spend a semester at the NIAS.